keithbuhler/keithbuhler.github.io/research.md

 2009 Philosophy of Mind
 2008 Metaphysics of Substance and Property

-### Dissertation Research ###

-You can read about my [dissertation research](/fun/phd) here.

-### Papers ###
-See my [Academia.edu profile](https://uky.academia.edu/KeithBuhler) for some of my papers.

-### Research Statement ##
-*Coming soon.*

 ### Talks
 1. ["Is the Physical Cosmos Closed to Outside Causes"](https://www.youtube.com/watch?v=iocy6CAQ2_k)
 2. [Is Kung Fu Panda a Nihilistic Fairy Tale?](https://www.youtube.com/watch?v=5BFtrYs5V64)
 3. [Is Appeal to Authority a Fallacy?](https://www.youtube.com/watch?v=-AWvFMnKJlE)

-### Philosophy Bio ###
-I discovered philosophy through studying history.
-While my current research focuses on contemporary analytic virtue ethics, this introduction has left an indelibly mark on my approach to philosophical issues.

-The Torrey Honors Institute in CA forced me to read the "great books", including philosopy, literature, science, history, theology, and more.
-So my bias is toward "classics" like Plato's *Republic*, the *Tao Te Ching*, and Aquinas *Summa Theologica*.
-Of contemporary philosophers, I admire Thomas Nagel, Alasdair MacIntyre, Rosalind Hursthouse, Richard Swinburne, JP Moreland, Alan Gibbard, John McDowell, John Haldane, and Hilary Putnam, among others.

-I studied Plato for several years with Alfred Geier at the University of Rochester.
-He, more than anyone else, trained me in dialectical methodology or pedagogy.

-My advisor is David Bradshaw who works "on the ways that ancient Greek philosophy shaped medieval philosophy and religious thought, and how these, in turn, contributed to the formation of modernity."

-My research centers on questions of ethics relating to virtue on the one hand and metaphysical naturalism on the other hand.
-Virtue ethics has a long history, while metaphysical naturalism has only recently attained dominance.
-Can a metaphysical naturalist be a virtue ethicist?
-John McDowell is a "relaxed naturalist" but a critic of scientism.

 ### References
 David Bradshaw, Professor of Philosophy, University of Kentucky